Executive Function Coaching

-Executive functioning skills are a set of mental processes that help connect past experiences with present actions.
-People use them to perform activities such as planning, organizing, prioritizing, paying attention to and remembering details, and managing time and space.
+Executive function skills are a set of mental processes that help connect past experiences with present actions.
+People use them to perform activities such as planning, organizing, prioritizing, paying attention to and remembering details, as well as managing time and space.
 If a person has trouble with executive functions, these things are more difficult to execute in school, in the workplace, and at home.
 Executive function challenges are also impacted by emotional dysregulation.

 Whether you have a child in need of support to get through the rigor of

-school, are a college student wanting to succeed, or you are an adult who is experiencing a lack of control, with all that life throws at you, I am flexible, intuitive and creative in providing the support needed.
+school, or you are an adult who is experiencing a lack of control, with all that life throws at you, I am flexible, intuitive, and creative in providing the support needed.